MariusZerni/project-4/README.md

       isLoginActive: true
     }
 ```
-- This code is updating the state values for register and log in properties:
+- The following snippet shows the updating of the state values for register and login:
 ```js
   handleChangeRegister(event) {
     const { name, value } = event.target